-I am a sole trader wishing to take an assignment of a lease of an office on a shopping parade.
-Can you recommend conveyancers offering no-move-no fees for non-domestic conveyancing in Linslade for less than £2000?
+I am a sole trader hoping to take an assignment of a lease of an office on the high street.
+Can you recommend conveyancers offering competitive charges for non-domestic conveyancing in Linslade for below £2000?

-We can recommend firms who have well rounded knowledge of commercial conveyancing in Linslade, including the disposal and purchase of businesses as well as simply property.
-Whether you are intending to acquire or sell a shop, pub, restaurant, office, retail unit or a complete business we will put you in touch with the right firm.
-As for the fees these will vary based on the structure and heads of terms of the deal.
-Please provide us with your contact information or telephone so as to enable us to furnish you with a detailed commercial conveyancing calculation.
+We can recommend firms who host a wealth of experience of commercial conveyancing in Linslade, including the sale and acquisition of businesses as well as simply property.
+Whether you are hoping to buy or lease a shop, pub, restaurant, office, retail premises or a whole business we will put you in touch with the right solicitor.
+As for the charges these will vary based on the structure and terms of the proposed transaction.
+Please provide us with your details or telephone us so that we may supply you with a detailed commercial conveyancing quote.